brianshkim/discordclone/README.md

 ***
 ## About
-This project is based off of [SoundCloud](https://www.soundcloud.com).
+This project is based off of [Discord](https://discord.com).

 Spectral Waves is a clone of Soundcloud that utilizes one page to render the user's songs and playlists

 ***

 ## How to Run
-1. Download the [repository]((https://github.com/brianshkim/soloproj)) and open it in VS Code.
+1. Download the [repository]((https://github.com/brianshkim/discordclone)) and open it in VS Code.
 2. Install the necessary dependencies by running `npm install` in the terminal.
 3. Create an `.env` file in the root of the project.
 Input the corresponding information from the `.env.example` file.
-4. Create your local database.
+4. Create your local database called ionic_db.
-    * Create a user named `busy_bees_app` with db privileges with your desired password.
+    * Create a user named `ionic` with db privileges with the password "password".
-    * Initialize sequelize with `npx dotenv sequelize init`.
+    * Initialize pipenv with pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt.
     * Then run the following:
-        * `npx dotenv sequelize db:create`
-        * `npx dotenv sequelize db:migrate`
-        * `npx dotenv sequelize db:seed:all`
+        * `pipenv shell`
+        * `flask db upgrade`
+        * `flask seed all`
+        * `flask run`
-5. Start the local server in your terminal by running `npm start` on two terminals in your folders called /backend and /frontend.
+5. Start the local server in your terminal by running npm install to install dependencies and `npm start` to start the local server on another terminals in your folder called react-app.
 6. Navigate to `http://localhost:3000/` in Google Chrome.

 ***